variantstudios/wisdomwaysacupuncture.com/_posts/2014-02-12-acupuncture-points-proven-to-exist-in-scientific-study.md

 [photo source](http://www.healthcmi.com/Acupuncture-Continuing-Education-News/1230-new-ct-scans-reveal-acupuncture-points "acupuncture point photo source"){: target="_blank"}

-A [recent post of mine](http://www.wisdomwaysacupuncture.com/2017/04/11/new-study-shows-how-acupuncture-helps-stress/ "acupuncture reduces stress"){: target="_blank"} outlined the affects of acupuncture on the areas of the brain responsible for regulating our stress, when acupuncture points that have been known to decrease stress were used. &nbsp;The areas of the brain associated with hormone regulation, and in particular upregulating or downregulating stress hormones, lit up when these calming points were needled. &nbsp;
+A [recent post of mine](http://www.wisdomwaysacupuncture.com/2017/04/11/new-study-shows-how-acupuncture-helps-stress/ "acupuncture reduces stress"){: target="_blank"} outlined the affects of acupuncture on the areas of the brain responsible for regulating our stress, when acupuncture points that have been known to decrease stress were used.
+The areas of the brain associated with hormone regulation, and in particular upregulating or downregulating stress hormones, lit up when these calming points were needled.

 So if you put these exciting studies all together, it is hard to continue denying the legitimate physiological and healing affects of the medicine.

 ## More studies like this will help resolve doubt regarding acupuncture

-These studies are paving the way for acupuncture to continue to be seen as the legitimate and effective medicine that it has been known to be for centuries in Asia.&nbsp;
+These studies are paving the way for acupuncture to continue to be seen as the legitimate and effective medicine that it has been known to be for centuries in Asia.

 Also, I will use this article showing its true scientific basis, as a foundation for future blog posts of mine, including one which discusses Christianity and Acupuncture, and whether they are at cross purposes.
 It will discuss a common question and concern among Christians, over whether acupuncture interferes with their Christian beliefs.